Gilson College: Site developments

-Enrolment
+Enrollment

 The College was established due to the parents of the local Adventist churches who wished to raise their children within a Christian environment.
-Hence, Gilson College was established to support families to raise their children encompassing these Christian values, character and worldviews.
 The College accepts students who appreciate and respect this Christian ethos and values the opportunities created by attending this school.

-Gilson College has significant demand for places, and so each application is assessed to ensure that the College is a suitable fit for the student.
-Obtaining and submitting an application is the first step in the enrolment process understanding there is no guarantee for admission.
+Gilson College has significant demand for places, and each application is assessed to ensure that the College is a suitable fit for the student.
 The main entry points are Foundation and Year 7, where families are asked to indicate both the proposed calendar year and the school year level of entry for their child.
 Entry at other year levels is based on enrolment availability.
-This is usually determined late in Term 2 of the year prior to commencement.

 Following application, the next stage in the enrolment process is to be invited to meet with the Principal or Head of Campus for an interview.
-Consultation with current and/or previous schools, teachers and referees, will take place where applicable, in addition to a National Police Check for all parents or guardians.
+Consultation with current and/or previous schools, teachers and referees will take place where applicable, in addition to a National Police Check for all parents or guardians.
 Academic assessments will be conducted as part of this process.
-For Foundation students this will include a school readiness assessment at an arranged time.
-Following these processes, our Enrolments Committee will review each application to determine who will be offered places.
-Please note, not all applications will receive an offer and some may be placed on a waiting list.
+For Foundation students, this will include a school readiness assessment at an arranged time.
+Following these processes, the Enrollments Committee will review each application to determine who will be offered places.
 Gilson College is also registered to take international students.

 Curriculum

 In 1999, the school first started offering the Victorian Certificate of Education program on the Taylors Hill campus and now offers around 30 subjects.
-In the F – 10 years the College follows the Australian Curriculum for the eight learning areas, which focuses on general capabilities and cross-curriculum priorities.
-In addition to this the College utilises the Encounter program, which uses rigorous pedagogical practice, and 21st century learning strategies, as it explores and develops personal reasons for faith, lifestyle choices, and ethical decision-making from an Adventist worldview, all the while nurturing interpersonal relationships and service to others.
+In the F–10 years, the College follows the Australian Curriculum for the eight learning areas which focuses on general capabilities and cross-curriculum priorities.
+In addition, the College utilises the Encounter program, which uses rigorous pedagogical practice and 21st century learning strategies as it explores and develops personal reasons for faith, lifestyle choices, and ethical decision-making from an Adventist worldview, all the while nurturing interpersonal relationships and service to others.